illinifanboy/gma/recipes/template.md

 handwritten: assets/images/general/noimage.jpg
 review: Not yet reviewed.
 story:
+ingredientsimage: assets/images/general/noimage.jpg
-ingredients: assets/images/general/noimage.jpg
+ingredients:
+  - name: Ingredient 1
+    amount: Amount 1
+    note: Note 1
+  - name: Ingredient 2
+    amount: Amount 2
+    note:

 steps:
   - header: Step 1
-    text: The text that says what to do.
+    text: The text that says what to do 1.
     image: assets/images/general/noimage.jpg
   - header: Step 2
-    text: The text that says what to do.
+    text: The text that says what to do 2.
     image:
   - header: Step 3
-    text: The text that says what to do.
+    text: The text that says what to do 3.
-    image:
+    image: assets/images/general/noimage.jpg
 ---

 > {{ page.blurb }}